MELJOESTEIN/Flask-Master-Class/README.md

 # Flask Master Class - Day 2: Flask Fundamentals and Project Setup

-This document outlines the topics covered in Day 2 of the Flask Master Class:
+This part outlines the topics covered in Day 2 of the Flask Master Class:

 * **HTTP Methods and Form Handling:**
     * Introduction to common HTTP methods (GET, POST, PUT, DELETE)